AlekEagle/sharex-vue-docs/src/api/index.md

 https://alekeagle.me/api
 ```

-just to make things a little bit more tidy
+just to make things a little bit more tidy. :)

 ## Making Requests